-The time series of cultivated pasture maps on the Tibetan Plateau were produced for the first time; nevertheless, the mapping method and the maps had several limitations and could be improved in future.
+Time series of cultivated-pasture maps on the Tibetan Plateau were produced for the first time; nevertheless, the mapping method and the maps had several limitations and could be improved in future.

-425 (1) The remote sensing data used in this study were Landsat data with a spatial resolution of 30 m.
-While Landsat data have been widely utilized for land cover classification, the 30 m spatial resolution may be insufficient for accurately capturing small cultivated pastures with dimensions smaller than 30 m.
-Specifically, long and narrow cultivated pastures, often found on the Tibetan Plateau, may not be well-represented in the 30-meter resolution map.
-In some cases, these small patches were adjacent to conventional croplands, leading to mixed pixel problems.
-When the proportion of cultivated pastures in these mixed
+The remote sensing data used in this study were Landsat data with a spatial resolution of 30 m.
+While Landsat data have been widely utilized for land cover classification, the 30 m spatial resolution may be insufficient for accurately capturing cultivated pastures with dimensions smaller than 30 m.
+Specifically, long and narrow cultivated pastures, often found on the Tibetan Plateau, may not be well-represented in the 30 m resolution map.
+In some cases, these small patches were adjacent to conventional croplands, leading to mixed-pixel problems.
+When the proportion of cultivated pastures in these mixed pixels was less than 50 %, the pixels were typically classified as croplands.
+This issue could potentially be alleviated with higher-spatial-resolution data, such as Sentinel-2 imagery, which has a spatial resolution of 10 m and became available in 2015 (Phiri et al., 2020).
+However, we opted not to use Sentinel-2 data as our focus was on the long-term spatial distribution of cultivated pastures on the Tibetan Plateau.

-- 430 pixels was less than 50%, the pixels were typically classified as croplands.
-This issue could potentially be alleviated with higher spatial resolution data, such as Sentinel-2 imagery, which has a spatial resolution of 10 m and became available in 2015 (Phiri et al., 2020).
-However, we opted not to use Sentinel-2 data, as our focus was on the long-term spatial distribution of cultivated pastures on the Tibetan Plateau. - (2) We employed quantile metrics of the remote sensing time series for cultivated pasture classification, a method that has proven successful in capturing cultivated pasture dynamics.
-The input features derived from these metrics were more effective compared to those used in previous studies, such as Wang et al. (2022), which relied on monthly NDVI, EVI, NDPI, SR, and SAVI data for select months.
-While the latter approach utilized limited spectral information, our method incorporated a broader range of spectral indices, thus enhancing the overall classification accuracy.

-(3) As with many optical remote sensing studies, our research was affected by atmospheric disturbances such as cloud cover and cloud shadows, which can reduce the number of valid observations, particularly in certain regions and time periods.
-While we incorporated all available Landsat data during the growing season, the quality and density of the time series varied spatially and temporally, which may have impacted the consistency of the analysis.

-(4) To manage the computational burden associated with processing extensive time series data, we utilized descriptive statistical metrics (i.e., 25%, 50%, and 75% quantiles) of the remote sensing data for the growing season.
-While this approach helped maintain classification accuracy while reducing computation time, it may have resulted in the loss of finer temporal phenological details that could be captured through the analysis of the full time series.

-(5) The Random Forest (RF) algorithm, which we employed for binary classification, is a powerful method known for its ability to handle complex relationships in the data.
-However, its performance heavily depends on the quality and representativeness of the training data.
-We are confident that the large volume of training data collected during extensive fieldwork, which encompassed a variety of cultivated pasture types, contributed significantly to model performance.

-(6) Although we validated the cultivated pasture maps for 2021 in two pilot study regions with different climates, landscapes, soil properties, and ecological conditions, and observed a good match with government statistics at both the county and provincial levels, the validation for maps spanning 1988 to 2021 could benefit from further feedback.
-Additional validation efforts by other researchers or practitioners in different regions and under varying local conditions could provide important insights for refining and improving the cultivated pasture mapping methodology.
+- 2. We employed quantile metrics of the remote sensing time series for cultivated-pasture classification, a method that has proven to be successful in capturing cultivated-pasture dynamics.
+The input features derived from these metrics were more effective compared to those used in previous studies, such as that of Wang et al. (2022b), which relied on monthly NDVI, EVI, NDPI, SR, and SAVI (soil-adjusted vegetation index) data for select months.
+While the latter approach utilized limited spectral information, our method incorporated a broader range of spectral indices, thus enhancing the overall classification accuracy. - 3.
+As with many optical remote sensing studies, our research was affected by atmospheric disturbances such as cloud cover and cloud shadows, which can reduce the number of valid observations, particularly in certain regions and time periods.
+While we incorporated all available Landsat data during the growing season, the quality and density of the time series varied spatially and temporally, which may have impacted the consistency of the analysis. - 4.
+To manage the computational burden associated with processing extensive time series data, we utilized descriptive statistical metrics (i.e., 25 %, 50 %, and 75 % quantiles) of the remote sensing data for the growing season.
+While this approach helped maintain classification accuracy while reducing computation time, it may have resulted in the loss of finer temporal phenological details that could be captured through the analysis of the full time series. - 5.
+The random forest (RF) algorithm, which we employed for binary classification, is a powerful method known for its ability to handle complex relationships in the data.
+However, its performance depends heavily on the quality and representativeness of the training data.
+We are confident that the large volume of training data collected during extensive fieldwork, which encompassed a variety of cultivated-pasture types, contributed significantly to model performance. - 6.
+Although we validated the cultivated-pasture maps for 2021 in two pilot study regions with different climates, landscapes, soil properties, and ecological conditions and observed a good match with government statistics at both the county and provincial levels, the validation of maps spanning from 1988 to 2021 could benefit from further feedback.
+Additional validation efforts by other researchers or practitioners in different regions and under varying local conditions could provide important insights for refining and improving the cultivated-pasture mapping methodology.

-6 Data Availability
+6 Data availability